path-cc/path-cc.github.io/_events/throughput-computing-2023.md

 - State of the OSG
 - Campus  Services and Perspectives

 The **U.S. ATLAS and U.S. CMS high-energy physics projects** are also planning parallel OSG-related topics during the event on Wednesday, July 12.
-(For other attendees, Wedneday's schedule will also include parallel HTCondor and OSG tutorials and OSG Collaborations sessions.)

 ### Workshop Hotel Accommodations

 We've arranged hotel reservations at nearby hotels.
 We strongly recommend you reserve your hotel room **ASAP**, as the number of reserved rooms at the reduced rate is limited.
 Please visit the Local Arrangements page to find information about how to book your hotel room at the reduced rate for each hotel.

-**Please note:** DoubleTree Madison is the only hotel with a *free shuttle service* to and from the airport - all other hotels require you to make your transportation arrangements.
+**Please note:** DoubleTree Madison is the only hotel with a *free shuttle service* to and from the airport.

-### Call for Abstracts: HTCondor Sessions ONLY
+### Call for Abstracts: HTCondor Sessions

 The call for abstracts for the **HTCondor sessions** of Throughput Computing 23 is now open.
 Please visit the [Call for Abstracts](https://agenda.hep.wisc.edu/event/2014/abstracts/) page to learn how to sign up to give a talk, talk content and length, and how to submit your presentation.

-*The submission deadline is May 1, 2023, at 4:00 AM CST*
+*The submission deadline is May 1, 2023*

 ### Questions and Resources

 For questions about attending, speaking, accommodations, and other concerns please contact us at [htc23@path-cc.io](mailto:\htc23@path-cc.io).

-View last year’s schedules for
+To learn about this event in more detail, view last year’s schedules for:

 - [OSG All-Hands Meeting](https://osg-htc.org/all-hands/2022/schedule/)
 - [HTCondor Week 2022](https://agenda.hep.wisc.edu/event/1733/timetable/#20220523)